PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/video_pipelines/video_detection.en.md

 ......
 ```

-Subsequently, refer to the command-line method or Python script method in the local experience to load the modified production line configuration file.
+Subsequently, refer to the command-line method or Python script method in the local experience to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support
 PaddleX supports a variety of mainstream hardware devices, including NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware devices.

-For example, if you use Ascend NPU for video detection in the production line, the command used is:
+For example, if you use Ascend NPU for video detection in the pipeline, the command used is:

 ```bash
 paddlex --pipeline video_detection --input HorseRiding.avi --device npu:0
 ```

-If you want to use the General Video Detection Production Line on a wider variety of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).
+If you want to use the General Video Detection pipeline on a wider variety of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).